sinchana07m-gif/personal-expense-tracker/README.md

 * Description
 * Amount

-The program provides options to add, view, search, update, and delete records.
-It also calculates the total amount spent and provides a category-wise summary.
+Users can add, view, search, update, and delete expense records.
+The application also calculates the total amount spent and provides a category-wise summary.

+The SQLite database is created automatically when the program is run for the first time.

 ## Future Improvements